Help for Filling VA Benefits for Mesothelioma

 You will need to submit medical records that support your claim.
 If you do not have access to your medical records, the VA will request them on your behalf.

 The claims process can be lengthy or overwhelming.
-If you need help filing a claim or appeal, you can work with someone who is trained and certified in the VA claims and appeals process.
+If you need help filing for survivor benefits, a claim, or an appeal, you can work with someone who is trained and certified in the VA claims and appeals process.
 An accredited attorney or claims agent may be helpful throughout the process.

 Veterans Service Officer